 So it was recently recommended that I watch Katanagatari, which aired once a month starting in 2010 (and is going to be re-aired during the spring 2013 season - in only a few days, actually, yay for my timing?).
 I was quite hesitant to start watching it.
 Fifty-minute long episodes?
-What is this, white people TV?
-After much inner debate, I decided to just suck it up and watch the first episode.
+What is this,

 To be honest, I was initially unimpressed.
 The stylized animation got on my nerves.
 There was far too much static dialogue, and the ratio of "sitting around doing nothing" to "things actually happening" was terribly skewed.
 But the last ten minutes of the show (featuring one of the fantastically nonsensical Maniwa Corps) had potential -so I decided to give it another go.